US Hollywood star is seriously injured – his condition is “serious”

 Snowstorm in the USA: star actor Renner had previously posted pictures of clearing work

 In the US state of Nevada, Renner owns a property located on Lake Tahoe.
 According to a report by Hollywood reporters was affected by the violent winter storm in the United States.
-The film star had recently reported in online media about how bad the weather conditions are in said area.
+The movie star recently reported online how bad the weather conditions are in said area.
 In addition, on December 13, Renner published a photo on Twitter showing a car buried in snow.
 He captioned his tweet, “The snowfall on Lake Tahoe is no joke.”
 According to dailymail Renner’s accident happened on New Year’s Eve.

 The United States was hit by one of the worst winter storms in years over Christmas.
-This led to traffic chaos and power outages in large parts of the country.
+This resulted in traffic chaos and power outages in large parts of the country.
 More than 60 people have died from the effects of the snowstorm so far. (kh)

 #Hollywood #star #injured #condition